What’s there to do in the Seattle area this weekend? Grand opening of the Burke, haunted houses, Seattle Queer Film Festival and more

 - If action movies are more your style, see Will Smith battle a younger version of himself in “Gemini Man.”
 The movie uses a new form of digital filmmaking technology that director Ang Lee talked more about with our arts critic earlier this month.

-- Bring your furry friend(s) along to The Dog Film Festival for a couple hours of short films celebrating the bond between canines and humans.
+- Bring your furry friend(s) along to The Dog Film Festival for a couple of hours of short films celebrating the bond between canines and humans.

 - To see what else is opening this weekend, consult our movie roundup.